MicrosoftDocs/sql-docs/docs/connect/odbc/dsn-connection-string-attribute.md

 ### HostnameInCertificate

 Specifies the hostname to be expected in the server's certificate when [encryption](../../database-engine/configure-windows/configure-sql-server-encryption.md) is negotiated, if it's different from the default value derived from Addr/Address/Server.
+The HostnameInCertificate option is ignored when using the ServerCertificate option.

 ### IpAddressPreference